-Learning to know
+Learning to Know

-‘Learning to know’ pillar relates to the understanding and use of knowledge, as well as the ability to learn (Delros, 1996) constantly.
-In this sense, training should aim to provide knowledge and create understanding and encourage training participants to further learn about the topic at hand.
+The learning to know pillar relates to the understanding and use of knowledge, as well as the ability to learn continuously [24].
+In this sense, training should aim to provide knowledge and create understanding, encouraging participants to learn more about the topic.

-The interviews' analysis revealed high perceived gains on the Learning to know pillar, meeting participants’ expectations expressed in the pre-training interviews.
-Gains on this aspect were attributed to the training, which built a broad base of knowledge, coupled with the minimal knowledge at the start of the training (i.e. first interviews).
+Analysis of the interview responses revealed high perceived gains on the learning to know pillar, with the training meeting participants’ expectations as expressed in the pre-training interviews.
+Gains on this aspect were attributed to the training, which created a broad base of knowledge, building on the minimal knowledge at the start of the program (i.e. the initial round of interviews).

-A few main themes related to this aspect emerged from the analysis of the interviews: awareness of the phenomenon, knowledge and understanding, guiding expectations, desire to continue learning
+A number of principal themes related to this aspect emerged from the analysis of the interview responses: awareness of the phenomenon, knowledge and understanding, gauging expectations, and a desire for further learning.

+Awareness of the Phenomenon

-Awareness: The participants attributed a broad understanding of mistreatment as a workplace phenomenon to the training.
-Although the participants have heard of, witnessed, and experienced inappropriate behaviours at work in two cases, they consider it part of organizational life.
-They were not aware of its existence as a defined phenomenon.
-The training, therefore, allowed them to name their experiences and be able to label it as unaccepted organizational behavior.
+The participants attributed to the training a broad understanding of mistreatment as a workplace phenomenon.
+Although in two cases the participants had heard of, witnessed, and experienced inappropriate behaviors at work, they had considered it to be part of organizational life and had been unaware of its existence as a defined phenomenon.
+The training, therefore, allowed them to name their experiences and to identify them as unaccepted organizational behavior.

-One participant, for example, confessed that: “the truth is that I didn’t know the word mistreatment before, the term … and the best thing that came out of the workshops is that they created awareness, among both employees and managers” (P.A).
-Another added that: “ we are fortunate that we do not have this phenomenon here, but awareness is very, very important, and everyone has to be exposed to it” (O.B).
-Awareness was perceived as the first step for change: “it is a malicious phenomenon … and if it will not be given a place, and call it by name, it will never change.
-It is essential for the weaker employees, those who do not have support or power” (R.B).
+One participant, for example, made the following observation: The truth is that I didn’t know the word mistreatment before, the term … and the best thing that came out of the workshops is that they created awareness, among both employees and managers (P.A.).
+Another developed the same point: We are fortunate that we do not have this phenomenon here, but awareness is very, very important, and everyone has to be exposed to it (O.B.).
+Awareness was perceived as the first step in change: It is a malicious phenomenon … and if it will not be given a place, and call it by name, it will never change.
+It is essential for the weaker employees, those who do not have support or power (R.B.).

+Knowledge and Understanding
-Knowledge and understanding: Based on their gained awareness, most participants noted significant gains in knowledge and understanding of mistreatment.

-Main areas of gained knowledge concerned what mistreatment is, what behaviors it includes,(and what behaviors are not considered mistreatment), its frequencies, causes, manifestations, and likely effects, particularly the emotional toll it takes.
-One participant told that.
-“In the workshops, we learned to see what mistreatment is, what behaviours are related to it and what happens to people who experience it” (K.K).
-Regarding its boundaries, another participant explained: “I have learned for example that not every anger burst once or twice is considered mistreatment … that only if you see that it is purposeful and frequent, then it is, you see?
-(O.M).
+Most participants noted significant gains from the program in terms of their knowledge and understanding of mistreatment.
+The main gains concerned an understanding of what mistreatment is, what behaviors it includes (and what behaviors are not considered mistreatment), its frequency, causes, manifestations, and likely effects (particularly its emotional toll).
+As one participant noted: In the workshops, we learned to see what mistreatment is, what behaviors are related to it and what happens to people who experience it (K.K.).
+Regarding the boundaries of mistreatment, another participant explained: I have learned for example that not every anger burst once or twice is considered mistreatment … that only if you see that it is purposeful and frequent, then it is, you see?
+(O.M.).

-In particular, participants discussed learning that it can happen to anyone and any organization and not the victims' fault.
-In one participant’s words: “Most people think that such a thing will not happen to them because they are nice people, social people, who never fought with anyone before … until they see these people, who are just like them and hear their stories.”
-(H.V.).
+In particular, participants discussed learning that mistreatment can happen to anyone in any organization, and is not the fault of the victim.
+One participant put it this way: Most people think that such a thing will not happen to them because they are nice people, social people, who never fought with anyone before … until they see these people, who are just like them and hear their stories (H.V.).

-Knowledge and understanding were perceived as the prerequisite for dealing with mistreatment stances.
-Sara, who suffered severe mistreatment in the past noted that: “When it happened to me (mistreatment), I was unprepared.
+Knowledge and understanding were perceived as prerequisites for dealing with mistreatment.
+One participant, who had suffered severe mistreatment in the past, clarified the point: When it happened to me (mistreatment), I was unprepared.
 I never thought that such horrible and difficult things exist in organizations.
-I think it is essential that everyone will be prepared and own knowledge about it” (R. B).
+I think it is essential that everyone will be prepared and own knowledge about it (R. B).